22nd April 2021

 “I’m never going to be with Lorelei, am I ?” was his rhetorical question.

-Monika looked at him with real concern, but didn’t know what to say, and began to feel both uncomfortable and genuinely hurt, as if she could not only sense, but physically feel his pain.
+Monika slowly shook her head, looking at him with real concern, not knowing what to say, and began to feel both uncomfortable and genuinely hurt, as if she could not only sense, but physically feel his pain.

 She offered to drive him home, and suggested they go somewhere to drink in Prenzlauer Berg.
 He agreed and she almost had to help him out of the bar and into her car.